anttisalonen/progbook/rst/shop5.rst

 Deleting data in an SQL database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, if the user has already let us know that they'll be returning some products from an order but are now telling us they want to return some other products instead, then what we might want to do as a real online shop is to insist that the original return form, which might already have been received by our company, is the final one and no updates are required.
+Now, if the user has already let us know that they'll be returning some products from an order but are now telling us they want to return some other products instead, then what we might want to do as a real online shop is to insist that the original return form, which might already have been received by our company, is the final one and no updates are allowed.
 However, as we're building our UI for testing and development purposes, it seems like the best way to handle this is to simply delete all references to old data and start afresh.
 This allows us to try out different things in our UI without polluting our database with conflicting data.

 The following command would delete rows in the table "products_returned", namely those rows where the "return_id" field is set to the according variable: